-The virtual queue is an alternative to traditional line queueing and the popular FastPass+ system, both heavily flawed.
+The virtual queue is an alternative to traditional line queueing and the popular FastPass+ system, both of which are heavily flawed.

 Disney implemented the virtual queuing system for Star Wars: Galaxy’s Edge anticipating large crowds for the new land.
 However, it was really put to use when Rise of the Resistance opened up and from there, getting a boarding group has been the only way to actually ride.
 (It has since switched to a standby queue.)